 - Things that feel impossible in my life are _________ This is what God says about impossible _________

-Journal prompts about spiritual growth and my response to current events
+Christian journal prompts about my response to current events

 - ____________scares me.
 Instead, God wants me think about ________ and remember that _________